 We like to integrate this celebration into our learning in the classroom.

-Our whānau evenings are held on a Wednesday, once a term.
+Our whānau hui's are held on a Wednesday, once a term.
 Thank you to Matua Breach for helping to run this event.

 Every year Brooklyn School participates in the Artsplash and Dancesplash events held at the Michael Fowler Events Centre in Term Three.
 The students share their singing and dancing, working with a number of other schools and performing during the evening to their parents and friends.

 If you would like your child to 'take up the challenge' contact Ms Harris in Moa for more details.